Use Google Scholar: Library Databases vs. Google Scholar

 Library Databases Google Scholar

-• Provide the ability to focus search by subject area. • Does not have the ability to focus search by subject area.
+Specialized Content: Often specialize in specific subject areas, providing more focused and comprehensive coverage.
+Does not have the ability to focus search by subject area.

-• Will never charge you for the full text of an article if the HCC Library has a subscription to that database • Provides full text of some electronic articles but is not as helpful in tracking down print articles.
+Access to Full Texts: Many offer direct access to full-text articles, making it easier to access content without encountering paywalls or access restrictions.
+Provides full text of some electronic articles but is not as helpful in tracking down print articles.
 Some articles may be available for a fee.